Changing Lives for Children & Young People

 Activities» Under 7's & family play - This includes weekly Creative Play sessions (Stories, music and dance), Tiddlers Drama and a Diddy Disco.

-» Taking the lead - activity for the older age group includes Drama Groups, Fretless (14-18 cultural entrepreneurs) and Lincoln Youth Dance Company.
+» Taking the lead - activity for the older age group includes Drama Groups, workshops with professional artists and Evolve Music development project.

 » Overcoming challenges - activity includes Dreamland Drama and Butterfly Club for children and young people with disabilities.